syne-tune/syne-tune/docs/source/tutorials/developer/documentation.rst

 * Click on *View docs* just below *Build took X seconds* (do not click on the tall *View Docs* button upper right, this leads to the latest public docs)

-When extending the documentation, please make sure it works:
+When extending the documentation, please verify the following:

 * Check whether links work.
 They typically fail silently, possibly emitting a warning.
 Use proper links when referring to classes, modules, functions,